ohampro/ohampro.github.io/_projects/network_listener.md

 liveProjectUrl:
 srcGitUrl:
 rootClass: markdown-gen pt-5
-excerpt: "This project involved the design and development of a network listener module aimed at enhancing network
-    security through real-time monitoring.
-The device captures and filters network packets for detailed analysis."
+excerpt: "Designed and developed a network listener module to enhance network security through real-time monitoring.
+The module captures and filters network packets for detailed analysis."

 ---